idsia-robotics/proximity-quadrotor-learning/README.md

 Other videos are available [here](https://drive.switch.ch/index.php/s/hUaJcKEBGbGKDA4)

 ## Errata
-Fixed in v2 (final version for ICRA)<i>:In the paper submission for ICRA2019, each image in Fig.2 have the left and bottom plot with inverted axis.
+Fixed in v2 (final version for ICRA)<i>: In the paper submission for ICRA2019, each image in Fig.2 have the left and bottom plot with inverted axis.
 Also in the same figure the smaller plot is rotated by 90° to the right.</i>